-Area Comments Financial Statement Disclosures The financial statement disclosures are neutral, consistent, and clear.
-Difficulties Encountered in Performing the Audit We encountered no significant difficulties in dealing with management in performing and completing our audit.
+The financial statement disclosures are neutral, consistent, and clear.

+Area Comments Difficulties Encountered in Performing the We encountered no significant difficulties in dealing Audit with management in performing and completing our audit.
 Corrected and Uncorrected Misstatements Professional standards require us to accumulate all known and likely misstatements indentified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
 See the attached Summary of Recorded Audit Adjustments and Summary of Uncorrected Misstatements.
-Disagreements with Management For purposes of this letter, professional standards define a disagreement with management as a financial accounting, reporting, or auditing matter, whether or not resolved to our satisfaction, that could be significant to the financial statements or the auditor's report.
+For purposes of this letter, a disagreement with Disagreements with Management management is a financial accounting, reporting, or auditing matter, whether or not resolved to our satisfaction, that could be significant to the financial statements or the auditor's report.
 We are pleased to report that no such disagreements arose during the course of our audit.
-Management Representations We have requested certain representations from management that are included in the management representation letter dated November 18, 2013.
-Management Consultations with Other Independent Accountants In some cases, management may decide to consult with other accountants about auditing and accounting matters, similar to obtaining a "second opinion" on certain situations.
+Management Representations We have requested certain representations from management that are included in the management representation letter dated November 17, 2014.
+Management Consultations with Other In some cases, management may decide to consult with Independent Accountants other accountants about auditing and accounting matters, similar to obtaining a "second opinion" on certain situations.
 If a consultation involves application of an accounting principle to the Division's financial statements or a determination of the type of auditor's opinion that may be expressed on those statements, our professional standards require the consulting accountant to check with us to determine that the consultant has all the relevant facts.
 To our knowledge, there were no such consultations with other accountants.
 Other Audit Findings or Issues We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as the Division's auditors.
 However, these discussions occurred in the normal course of our professional relationship and our responses were not a condition to our retention.
-Communication Regarding Significant Deficiencies & Material Weaknesses See attached Communication Regarding Significant Deficiencies and/or Material Weaknesses.
+Communication Regarding Significant See attached Communication Regarding Significant Deficiencies & Material Weaknesses Deficiencies and/or Material Weaknesses.
+Certain Written Communications Between Copies of certain written communications between our Management and Our Firm firm and the management of the Division are attached as Exhibits.